giantswarm/docs/src/content/ui-api/management-api/authentication/index.md

 Here you can inspect the details that will be passed to the Management API as part of the ID token.
 You can use this to verify the details coming from your identity provider, especially the `email` (which is used as your user identifier) and `groups` claim.

-This page will also present your Management API endpoint's certification authority (CA) certificate.
+This page will also present your Management API endpoint's certificate authority (CA) certificate.
 In order to connect to your Management API endpoint, you should add this CA certificate to your client's trusted (root) certificates.

 The rest of the page helps you set up `kubectl` manually, adaptable for various operating systems.